 Understanding true conversion rates becomes difficult when you consider both web and app platforms.
 Since your users are often not identifiable in the same way across web and app platforms, you may well be counting the same person twice—once on the web, and once in the app.
 This creates a huge, worrisome potential for inaccurate reporting for emerging and enterprise brands alike.

-To ensure that your conversion rate is accurately de-duplicated, check out people-based attribution.
+To ensure that your conversion rate is accurately de-duplicated, check out cross-channel attribution.

 No terms matched that search.